 - Quality control: Just like with fabric quality checks, a third party will verify the products for flaws before they are dispatched to the buyer.
 Damaged items will be fixed or replaced if this is the case.

-- Needle inspection: This important step not only protects the quality of the finished garment but also the safety of the client by lowering the potential of needle injuries.
+- Needle inspection: These important steps of the manufacturing process not only protect the quality of the finished garment but also the safety of the client by lowering the potential of needle injuries.

 - Humidity: Dugarco will keep the shirts at the proper humidity level to minimize damage before distributing them to consumers.